ThanakornJP/TradeStudy/fx.rockzfx.md

 4. key level

 ### Time & Pair
-1
+1. xxx

 ---
 [Back to Agenda](#agenda)
 # Pattern and Process Mastermind

-**Structure**
+### Structure
 - practice by reading from time to time and decompose what structure is being formed without entry consideration.
-Like, watch movie and realize sequence of stories
+Like, watch movie and **realize sequence of stories**
 - `Expectation`: Direction bias, level created, bahaviour including decision of sell or buy

 Example 1
 ![Ex1](structure-mastermind-ex1.png)

-**Patterns**
+### Patterns
 - practice by reading from time to time and spot what pattern is being formed without entry consideration.
-Like, watch movie and spot easter egg.
+Like, watch movie and **spot easter egg**.
 - `Expectation`: Pattern mapping